trustification/trustify-load-test-runs/README.md

 ### Start a DB instance with an imported dump

+To start up a database instance with the imported dump, run the following commands:

 ```bash
 podman compose -f compose.yaml build
 podman compose -f compose.yaml up trustify-migrate